Retrieving High-Dimensional Quantum Steering From a Noisy Environment with N Measurement Settings

+One of the most often implied benefits of high-dimensional (HD) quantum systems is to lead to stronger forms of correlations, featuring increased robustness to noise.
+Here, we experimentally demonstrate the $n$-setting linear HD quantum steering criterion.
+We verify the large violation of the steering inequalities without full-state tomography.
+The lower bound of the violation is $2.24\pm0.01$ in 11 dimensions, exceeding the bound ($V<2$) of 2-setting criteria.
+Hence, a higher strength of steering has been revealed.
+Moreover, we demonstrate the method for enhancing the noise robustness without increasing dimension, alternatively, by increasing measurement settings.
+Using the entanglement in 11 dimensions, we experimentally retrieve steering nonlocality with $63.4\pm1.4\%$ isotropic noise fraction, surpassing the $50\%$ limitation of 2-setting criteria.
+Our work offers the potential for practical one-sided device-independent quantum information processing that tolerates the noisy environment, lossy detection, and transcends the present transmission distance limitation.

-One of the most fundamental characteristics of quantum systems is that distant objects may show stronger correlations than in the classical world.
-Quantum correlations can be strictly categorized into three hierarchies \cite{wiseman2007prl,quintino2015inequivalence,uola20RMP-review}: Entanglement, Einstein-Podolsky-Rosen (EPR) steering and Bell nonlocality, among which entanglement is the weakest and Bell nonlocality is the strongest.
+\textit{Introduction.---}One of the most fundamental characteristics of quantum systems is that distant objects may show stronger correlations than in the classical world.
+Quantum correlations can be strictly categorized into three hierarchies \cite{wiseman2007prl,quintino2015inequivalence}: Entanglement, Einstein-Podolsky-Rosen~(EPR) steering and Bell nonlocality, among which entanglement is the weakest and Bell nonlocality is the strongest.
 As a generalization of EPR paradox \cite{einstein1935can}, steering was first introduced by Schrödinger in 1935 to describe Alice's ability to remotely affect Bob's state via local measurements \cite{schrodinger1935}.
 The modern notion and operational framework of steering were formulated in the innovative work of Wiseman $et\ al.$ \cite{wiseman2007prl} where they defined steering in terms of the impossibility to describe the conditional states at one party by the local hidden state (LHS) model.
-The certification of quantum steering is an asymmetric quantum information task where one party's measurement devices are untrusted.
-This feature makes steering easier to perform than Bell nonlocality and have many applications in quantum information processing, such as subchannel discrimination \cite{subchannel-watrous2015prl,subchannel-sun2018npj}, one-sided device independent quantum key distribution \cite{Wiseman12pra-SDI-QKD}, secure quantum teleportation \cite{tele-he2015prl,tele-reid2013pra} and one-sided device-independent randomness generation \cite{random-law2014quantum,skrzypczyk2018prlmaximal,guo2019prl-random,wang2018science}.
+The certification of quantum steering is an asymmetric quantum information task where one party's measurement devices are untrusted \cite{uola20RMP-review,16review-steering-cavalcanti2016quantum,09review-steering-reid2009colloquium}.
+This makes steering have many applications, such as subchannel discrimination \cite{subchannel-watrous2015prl,subchannel-sun2018npj}, one-sided device-independent (1SDI) quantum key distribution \cite{Wiseman12pra-SDI-QKD}, secure quantum teleportation \cite{tele-he2015prl,tele-reid2013pra} and 1SDI randomness generation \cite{random-law2014quantum,skrzypczyk2018prlmaximal,guo2019prl-random,wang2018science}.